npgx/tachiyomi-extensions-template/README.md

 # Tachiyomi extensions template

+# NOTE
+This won't work for the time being, because of the situation tachiyomi is in.
+Updates will be provided when the dust settles.

 ## What is this?

 This is a template repository to ease the creation of a repository repo for